Friendship Definition

 Researchers have looked at the optimal number of friends a person should have.
 Having at least one true friend is much better than having no close friends at all, but scientists suggest a small circle of five to six friends may lead to high levels of life satisfaction and better health.

-Your friendship definition meaning can change with age.
+Your friendship definition meaning can change

 Your personal friendship definition may change as you grow older.
 Younger children tend to define friendships by proximity.
 Friends can be neighbors, family friends, or classmates.
 Even in middle and high school, friends are often limited to people who are nearby.
 As individuals age, however, their social circle typically expands, and they can often connect with a larger number of people, whether it’s through online platforms or involvement with community organizations.
 At this point, friendship can be less about proximity and more about shared interests or values.

-Determining your own definition of friendship
+Determining your definition of friendship

 The way you view true friendship doesn’t have to look the same as others view it.
 Your personality traits, age, background, gender, and other characteristics can have a direct impact on what you think a friend should be like.